-Under Payload options [simple list], paste the list of candidate usernames into the box.
+Under Payload settings [simple list], paste the list of candidate usernames into the box.

 Change the Payload set to 2.

-Under Payload options [Simple list], paste the list of candidate passwords into the box.
+Under Payload settings [Simple list], paste the list of candidate passwords into the box.
 Note that Request count has increased to 10,100.